Bhaswanth-A/bhaswanth-a.github.io/_posts/2023-10-01-aug-simulator.md

 [![Bhaswanth-A/AUG-Simulator - GitHub](https://gh-card.dev/repos/Bhaswanth-A/AUG-Simulator.svg)](https://github.com/Bhaswanth-A/AUG-Simulator)

+The following project was done as part of my undergraduate thesis at the [Institute for Systems and Robotics](https://welcome.isr.tecnico.ulisboa.pt/), Lisbon under the supervision of [Dr. David Cabecinhas](https://welcome.isr.tecnico.ulisboa.pt/author/davidalexandre/) and [Dr. Pedro Batista](https://welcome.isr.tecnico.ulisboa.pt/author/pedrotiagomartins/)

 # Abstract

 The objective of this thesis is to design, develop, and implement a comprehensive Python-based simulator for Autonomous Underwater Gliders (AUGs), enabling the precise simulation and in-depth analysis of various motions exhibited by them.
 Underwater Gliders are a unique kind of vehicle that fall under the class of Autonomous Underwater Vehicles (AUVs), which maneuver through a water body by varying their buoyancy and attitude using internal mass actuators and a buoyancy engine.